02 A Leap of Faith

 Tenzin followed slightly behind.
 “Rish, if you don’t have faith when you jump, whatever god that caught you yesterday will surely let you fall.
 Isn’t that what this is about?
 A test of faith.”

-They stopped at the point where the cliff face was most sheer.
-Rish once again stepped to the edge.
+Rish stopped to the point where the cliff face was most sheer.
 He looked down the cliff face to where the scree slid into the rushing river, far below.
 The feeling of terror that he had felt yesterday as he fell washed over him again and then, like yesterday the fear was replaced by exhilaration.
 Flying had been different than he had expected.
-He had not cut through air like a knife when he flew; it was more that the universe shifted to let him pass.
+He had not cut through air like a knife when he flew; it was more that the elements of the universe adjusted themselves to help him pass.
+He did not conquer the sky – it accommodated him.

 Tenzin and Rish walked back to the village in silence.
 Their village, far below them, was at the limits of possible cultivation.
-Indeed most of the land, except for a narrow strip that closely followed the river, was used for grazing, not cultivation.
-One hundred metres higher up put Rish and Mila half way into the clouds.
+Indeed most of the land, except for a narrow strip that closely followed the [Brahmaputra/Tsang-Pao] river, was used for grazing, not cultivation.
+One hundred [metres] higher up and they were in the clouds.
 There were copses of small birches and oaks trees at this height; further up where the soil was worse and the climate colder, these gave way to pines, spruces and firs.
 Along the path the dominant vegetation was a coarse heather, that clung desperately to the mostly exposed rock.
 The path was lined with clusters of goji berry bushes, whose small purple and white flowers had just begun to bloom.

 Although it had been sunny when they left as they returned the air became colder and wetter as a cloud bumped into the mountain side directly in front of them.
-As a result, Rish smelt the Mongol horseman well before he saw them, a stroke of luck that saved his life.
+As a result, Rish could smell the Mongol horseman before he saw them.

-He had encountered a Mongol troop long ago, when he was a child (Godan’s invasion in 1240).
-Although the encounter resulted in many violent deaths, the only thing he could clearly remember about it was the smell and the clanking sounds their horses and armor had made.
+He had encountered a Mongol troop when he was a child (Godan’s invasion in 1240).
+Although the encounter resulted in many violent deaths, the only thing he could clearly remember about it was the clanking sounds their horses and armor had made.
+And the smell.

 The smell terrified him.
 The sounds made it worse.
-Without an instant’s hesitation he pulled X onto the ground.
+He pulled Tenzin onto the ground.
 They hid behind a large cluster of goji bushes that grew out of white-ish grey soil on a small hill at the edge of their town.
-The bushes were not particularly thick – Rish could see through them, and his hearing was acute.
+The bushes were not particularly thick – Rish could see through them; his hearing was acute.

 The Mongols were filthy, rough looking and very well armed.
 A soldier in red armor stood out.
 [Godan again?].